sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Languages like Elixir offer both fully pre-emptive sequential programming (and are functional too), performance and protection.
 You get to focus on making your algorithms and logic, and not the scheduling - let the scheduler do the scheduling and you get on with on with your program.
+Wait if you want to, or don't wait if you don't want or don't need to - take your pick.
 This is a joy to a programmer (or coder as we call them nowadays).

+Event based programming exists, and is useful in a lot of situations.
-Furthermore, thread sharing is a temporary artifact, and will eventually fade away into the history books.
+However, using it to share threads because of the expense of having a thread is conflating the two concepts.
+Thread sharing as a performance optimization is a temporary artifact, and will eventually fade away into the history books.
+Better still, don't use threads at all, use processes that don't/can't share memory.

 # Afterward